-- 9. Connect battery and spark plug wire.
-See Connecting the Battery Gasoline Vehicles on page 1-4. - 10.
+- Connect battery and spark plug wire.
+See Side-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5.
+See Top-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5. - 10.
 With the Forward/Reverse handle in the NEUTRAL position and the Maintenance/Operate switch in the OPERATE position, start and run the engine for a few minutes.
 Observe the drain plug from under the vehicle and watch for oil leaks.
 If leaks appear, begin with step 1 and repeat the appropriate steps as needed to correct the problem. - 11.
 Remove the dip stick and check the engine oil as a final step.
 Replace the dip stick.